a man sitting on a curb

 If someone is displaying these warning signs, it is essential to take them seriously, even if they are not verbally expressing thoughts of suicide.
 A stressful event may trigger the individual and create a situation in which suicide can occur.

-Evidence shows that talking about suicide, providing necessary support, and reducing access to self-harm, including weapons and dangerous chemicals and substances, are a few actions that may help save a loved one’s life.
-Above all, contacting a mental health professional is the best way to get help for a loved one struggling with a substance use disorder and thoughts of suicide 17.
+Evidence suggests that talking openly about suicide, offering steady support, and reducing access to lethal means — including firearms and dangerous substances — may help save a life.
+Above all, connecting the person with a mental health professional is the most reliable way to get meaningful help.
+[17]

 References & Resources